thisisraghavkumar/thisisraghavkumar.github.io/Readme.md

             I love to read, especially about History and Economics, to learn about how we got here.
         </p>
         <p>
-            You can find my <a href="files/Raghav_Kumar_Resume.pdf">resume here</a>, some of the interesting things that I'm working on below and a few recommendations at the end.
+            You can find my <a href="files/Raghav_Kumar_Resume.pdf">resume here</a>, some of the interesting things that I'm working on below, and a few recommendations at the end.
         </p>
     </div>
 </div>